 What’s the similarity between a basketball hoop, a car, the belt you’re wearing and medical equipment?
 (Other than being random words in this blog post)

 Answer: metal spring clips are present in each

-At Atlantic Precision Spring alone, spring clips are manufactured for the following industries:
+At Atlantic Precision Spring, metal stamping applications produce spring clips for the following industries:

 Now, moving on to the “how” part of the original statement above.
 Metal spring clips possess extreme versatility, or the ability to adapt and accomplish tasks in many different situations and environments.